Uyen-nt-Le/Quizlet2Anki/README.md

 *Written for a friend not for the public.
 Use at your own risk.*
 ## Instructions
 Use PyCharm to run this program.
+C++ Version included.
+Compiled with g++ using WSL Ubuntu 20.04.

+cpp file not meant for PyCharm.
 ###### Exporting from Quizlet
 1. Choose your flashcards on Quizlet.
 2. Click on the 3 dots (...) and select **export**.